 The ride cymbal is a larger cymbal (20″ is a fairly typical size) that generally sits on the right hand side of the drum kit.
 It’s normally a heavier cymbal played with the tip of the drum stick to produce that distinctive ride ‘ping’ sound.

-For a more defined ping sound you can also play the bell of the cymbal using either the tip of the stick or the shoulder of the stick for an even louder ping sound.
+For a more defined ping sound you can also play the bell of the cymbal using either the tip or shoulder of the stick for an even louder ping sound.
 A general rule of thumb with ride cymbals is not to crash them unless they’re designed as ‘crash/ ride’ cymbals.
 Crashing a normal ride cymbal can result in damage and it also probably won’t sound particularly good.

 7. The Crash Cymbal